Skip to main content

 Biography

-Dr Pierre Schammo is Professor of Law and Director of Admissions at Durham Law School, where he also serves as Deputy Director of the Durham European Law Institute.
+Dr Pierre Schammo is Professor of European and Financial Law, and Director of Admissions at Durham Law School.
+He also serves as Deputy Director of the Durham European Law Institute.
 He previously taught at the University of Manchester and worked as a Research Fellow in European financial and corporate law at the British Institute of International and Comparative Law in London.
 He holds a D.Phil from the University of Oxford (Magdalen College), and law degrees from Leiden University (the Netherlands) and the University of Strasbourg (France).

 Pierre is affiliated with the Jean Monnet Centre for EU Studies at Keio University (Tokyo), the Jean Monnet Centre of Excellence on Sustainable Finance and Law at the University of Genoa (Italy), and the Institute for Data Science at Durham.
 He has been a Visiting Lecturer at the Institute of Advanced Legal Studies (University of London) and has held visiting positions at Keio University, the London School of Economics and Political Science (European Institute), and Oxford University (Institute of European and Comparative Law).
 He currently serves as an External Examiner at the University of Manchester and has previously held similar roles at University College London and the London School of Economics.
 He is a member of the Editorial Advisory Board of the Law and Financial Markets Review and sits on the Editorial Board of The Company Lawyer.